Use of this site

 Shepherd and Wedderburn LLP is a limited liability partnership incorporated in Scotland with registered number SO300895.
 It is regulated by the Law Society of Scotland and is authorised and regulated by the Solicitors Regulation Authority with number 447895.
 Shepherd and Wedderburn LLP's VAT Registration Number for VAT in the United Kingdom is GB125 4251 42.

-In Ireland, we practise through our affiliated entity, Shepherd and Wedderburn Europe, a general partnership.
-Shepherd and Wedderburn Europe is registered with the Law Society of Ireland with number F9807.
-Shepherd and Wedderburn Europe’s VAT Registration Number for VAT in the Republic of Ireland is IE 3643153 RH.
+In Ireland, we practise through our affiliated entity, Shepherd and Wedderburn Europe LLP, a limited liability partnership.
+Shepherd and Wedderburn Europe LLP is regulated by the Law Society of Ireland (with number F9807) and is authorised to operate as a Limited Liability Partnership pursuant to Section 125 of the Legal Services Regulation Act, 2015 (with registration number 1262438) under the title and style of Shepherd and Wedderburn Europe LLP.
+Shepherd and Wedderburn Europe LLP’s VAT Registration Number for VAT in the Republic of Ireland is IE 3643153 RH.

 Shepherd and Wedderburn practises in a number of jurisdictions.
 We are subject to the rules of various professional regulatory bodies.
 Our lawyers are subject to the rules of the regulatory body with whom they are admitted.
 Further information on the firm’s lawyers and their professional qualifications can be found here.